vmchale/tin-summer/README.md

 # file-sniffer

-If you do a significant amount of programming, you'll probably end up with several of gigabytes of artifacts scattered about. `sniff` is a tool to help you find those artifacts.
+If you do a significant amount of programming, you'll probably end up with build artifacts scattered about. `sniff` is a tool to help you find those artifacts.
+It's also a useful aid when you're writing build systems.

+`sniff` can be used to find "fat" directories, but it's also smart.
+It can look for directories with `.a` files and `.o` files, look *in* directories specified by a `.gitignore`, and check permissions/PATHs.

 Features:
   - [x] find "fat" files and directories
   - [x] colorized output
-  - [ ] find "likely build artifact" directories
+  - [x] find "likely build artifact" directories
+    - [ ] use .gitignore to make decision
   - [ ] match speed of gnu utils
     - [x] beat the crap out of the gnu utils when using regex excludes